-- Preventive maintenance describe the action to keep the terminal in good shape. - Corrective maintenance describes the repair and replacement of part you can fix yourself
+- Preventive maintenance describe the action to keep the terminal in good shape. - Corrective maintenance describes the repair and replacement of part you can fix yourself changing the CWT Compact software and firmware

 Depending on your configuration the CWT software must be updated to e.g. implement new tariffs or implement new features.